 - Food coloring

-Cool cakes completely in pans on wire racks.
-When cakes are no longer warm, cover tightly with aluminum foil and chill for at least 2 hours.
+- Cool cakes completely in pans on wire racks.
+When cakes are no longer warm, cover the pans tightly with plastic wrap or aluminum foil and chill for at least 2 hours.

 Chocolate Ganache Frosting